 The link between the public networks and the networks of the UZI register is subject to stringent safety measures (up-to-date firewall, virus scanners, proxy).
+These controls include a monthly security scan and a (minimum) annual penetration test.

-6.8 Time-stamping
+6.8 Time-stamping No stipulation